krystof1119/benchcoin/CONTRIBUTING.md

 Release Policy
 --------------

-The project leader is the release manager for each Litecoin Core release.
+The project leader is the release manager for each Benchcoin Core release.

 Copyright
 ---------